Ben Cook (actor)

-Benjamin Tyler Cook (born December 11, 1997) is an American stage actor.
-He has appeared on Broadway in Ragtime, Billy Elliot the Musical (for which he was nominated for a Helen Hayes Award), Tuck Everlasting, Mean Girls, and West Side Story.
-He has also performed in two Broadway national tours, Billy Elliot the Musical and Newsies the Musical, and appeared on television in episodes of 30 Rock, House of Cards, Veep, Law & Order: SVU, and in the HBO film Paterno.
-He most recently appeared as a Jet in the 2021 film version of West Side Story and as Henry in the HBO Max horror series Pretty Little Liars: Original Sin (2022present).
+Benjamin Tyler Cook (born December 11, 1997) is an American actor, singer and dancer, known for his work across stage and screen.

+Cook has appeared on the Broadway stage in Ragtime, Billy Elliot the Musical (for which he was nominated for a Helen Hayes Award), Tuck Everlasting, Mean Girls, West Side Story, and Illinoise.
+He has also performed in two Broadway national tours, Billy Elliot the Musical and Newsies the Musical, and appeared on television in episodes of 30 Rock, House of Cards, Veep, Law & Order: Special Victims Unit, and in the HBO film Paterno.
+He most recently appeared as a Jet in the 2021 film version of West Side Story and as Henry in the HBO Max horror series Pretty Little Liars (2022–2024), a reboot of the original 2010s series.

 Early life

 Cook was born in Eden, North Carolina, and grew up in New York City and Lorton, Virginia.
 He is the youngest child of Jill and Glenn Cook.
-His mother the executive director of the American School Counsellor Association.
+His mother is the executive director of the American School Counsellor Association.
 His father is a photographer, blogger, and publishing consultant.

-At the age of seven, Cook began studying dance at the Metropolitan School of the Arts in northern Virginia.
+In his youth, Cook was friends with YouTuber and current film director Christopher Cox (formerly known as CACox97 on YouTube), and appeared in numerous Nerf videos, such as Nerf War, Nerf War 2 and Nerf Raider War.
 He attended the Professional Performing Arts School in New York City for middle school and during high school.